Alley: Covered passages

 Arcades are another kind of covered passageway and the simplest kind are no more than alleys to which a glass roof was added later.
 Early examples of a shopping arcades include: Palais Royal in Paris (opened in 1784); Passage de Feydeau in Paris (opened in 1791).
 Most arcades differ from alleys in that they are architectural structures built with a commercial purpose and are a form of shopping mall.
 All the same alleys have for long been associated with various types of businesses, especially pubs and coffee houses.
 Bazaars and Souqs are an early form of arcade found in Asia and North Africa.

 Some alleys are roofed because they are within buildings, such as the traboules of Lyon, or when they are a pedestrian passage through railway embankments in Britain.
 The latter follow the line of rights-of way that existed before the railway was built.

 The Burlington Arcade (1819) was one of London's earliest covered shopping arcades.
 It was the successful prototype for larger glazed shopping arcades, beginning with the Saint-Hubert Gallery (1847) in Brussels and The Passage (1848) in St Petersburg, the first of Europe's grand arcades, to the Galleria Umberto I (1891) in Naples, the Galleria Vittorio Emanuele II in Milan (1867), and the Block Arcade, Melbourne, Australia (1893).

 By country

 Asia

-Alleyways are an urban form historically shared by most cities in Asia, yet understudied.
-Alleyways in Asia can be understood as ordinary neighbourhood landscape providing the setting for everyday urban life and place-based identities being shaped by varied everyday practices, collective experiences and forces.
-This turns the traditional approach of "global cities" upside-down and contributes to a renewed conception of metropolization as a highly situated process, where forces at play locally, in each alleyway neighbourhood, are both intertwined and labile.
-Thus it is important to study the modern transformation of Asian cities and their urban cultures, from the perspective of the alleyways, including new approaches to social life, urban change and urban governance.
+Alleyways are an understudied urban form historically shared by most Asian cities.
+They provide a setting for much everyday urban life and place-based identity, the examination of which can shed new light on the traditional idea of a global city and contributes to a renewed conception of metropolization as a highly localized process.